goodpixel/chunkr/README.md

 You'll notice that we must always use Ecto's `as` clause in order to identify where to find the field in question.
-This takes advantage of Ecto's [late bindings](https://hexdocs.pm/ecto/Ecto.Query.html#module-named-bindings) in referencing a query that is yet to ber established (you could actually use many different queries with a single pagination strategy defined here so long as each query provides each of the referenced bindings).
+This takes advantage of Ecto's [late bindings](https://hexdocs.pm/ecto/Ecto.Query.html#module-named-bindings) in referencing a query that is yet to be established (you can use many different queries with a single pagination strategy defined here so long as each query provides each of the referenced bindings).